Wild Cat Lineages

 Wild cat ancestors

-The suborder Feliformia separated into several families 35 to 50 million years ago.
-Today’s cat family emerged around 25 million years ago, starting with the Proailurus and Pseudaelurus.
+The suborder Feliformia split into several families approximately 35 to 50 million years ago.
+The modern cat family (Felidae) emerged around 25 million years ago, beginning with early genera such as Proailurus and Pseudaelurus.

-The Pseudaelurus appeared after the Proailurus.
-It was a prehistoric cat that lived in Asia, Europe, and North America approximately eight to twenty million years ago.
+Pseudaelurus appeared after Proailurus and lived in Asia, Europe, and North America approximately 8 to 20 million years ago.
+It is considered the last common ancestor of today’s cat lineages.

 The first three lineages